aaronr7734/team-8-project/reports/report-07.md

 ### **Failures**:

-   Elizabeth's Thoughts: The beginning of the presentation was a moment where we were all unprepared for, but we made up for it as we continued the presentation.
+   Elizabeth's Thoughts: The beginning of the presentation was a moment that we were all unprepared for, but we made up for it as we continued the presentation.
 Overall, there were not many failures this week.

-   Ceanna's Thoughts: Making sure that we follow through with the deadlines that create for our own use.
+   Ceanna's Thoughts: Make sure that we follow through with the deadlines that create for our own use.

    Aaron's Thoughts: We're not completely decided on frameworks.
-We should have come to these decisions a week ago so we could've had the full two-wek period to work on our MVP.
+We should have come to these decisions a week ago so we could've had the full two-week period to work on our MVP.

    Chase's Thoughts: I think this week had more successes than failures.
 However, we did struggle to get the presentation together.
 That being said, we pulled it off!